lunardao/dao/README.md

 - LunarDAO is setup on top of the [Gnosis safe multi-sig](https://lunardao.net/sentinel-committee-announcement.html).
 The DAO start with a trusted (and more secure) setup and plan a roadmap milestone to discuss, propose (LIP) and vote on a multi-sig removal in a forseeable future -> full trustless setup. \*
 - LunarDAO is launched on existing [contracts](https://github.com/Moloch-Mystics/Baal) and customized version of the [UI by DAOhaus](https://summon.daohaus.fun/).
-- The architecture include a *Shaman* with **Permission 3**: pause, mint, burn shares and loot without DAO proposal.
-Governor permission not preferred as changes are based on LIP.
 - Further upgrades and customization will be discussed in the community and voted upon by the Squad.\*

 **Joining the DAO**